OtmaneTouhami/medical-report-generator/README.md

 - **French Language Focus**: All agents, tasks, and tools are configured to process and generate medical reports in French.
 - **Enhanced Information Extraction**: The `information_extractor` agent now attempts to identify and extract patient age and sex from the input prompt.
 This information is then prepended to the "Indication" section of the generated report by the `template_mapper` agent.
 - **Dynamic Report Titling**: The title of the generated report is dynamically set based on the type of medical examination identified by the `report_classifier` agent.
-- **Retrieval Augmented Generation (RAG)**: The `information_extractor` uses a RAG tool (`RAGMedicalReportsTool`) to retrieve relevant information from a knowledge base of existing French medical reports.
+- **Retrieval Augmented Generation (RAG)**: The `information_extractor` uses an improved `RAGMedicalReportsTool` to retrieve relevant information from a knowledge base of existing French medical reports.
 This tool uses French stopwords for TF-IDF vectorization.
 - **Report Type Classification**: A dedicated `MedicalReportClassifierTool` uses keyword matching to identify the specific type of IRM or other medical exam, with an expandable keyword list for various exam types (e.g., `irm_hepatique`, `irm_genou`, `irm_entero_mici`, `irm_epilepsie`).
 - **Semantic Validation**: A `semantic_validator` agent reviews the drafted report sections for clinical and semantic consistency, aiming to detect contradictions or improbable statements.
-- **Structured DOCX Output**: Generates a formatted Word document (`.docx`) with appropriate section headers (Indication, Technique, Incidences, Résultat, Conclusion) and handles empty sections elegantly by marking them as "Néant".
+- **Structured DOCX Output**: Generates a formatted Word document (`.docx`) with appropriate section headers (Indication, Technique, Incidences, Résultat, Conclusion).
+Sections for which no information is found are left blank (only the title is present).
 - **Configurable Workflow**: Agents and tasks are defined in YAML files (`config/agents.yaml`, `config/tasks.yaml`), allowing for easier customization of roles, goals, LLMs, and task descriptions.
 - **Testing Framework**: Includes a `test()` function in `main.py` to evaluate the system using a set of test reports.
 This function extracts a prompt (currently the "Indication" section) from a test file, runs the full crew, and saves the generated report alongside the ground truth for manual comparison.
 - **Professor's Requirements Alignment**: The project structure and functionality have been progressively updated to meet specific academic requirements, including data partitioning for knowledge base vs. test sets, and detailed instructions for report generation and validation.